Redbench: Workload Synthesis From Cloud Traces: Evaluation using

 \subsection{Effects of Caching in \systemname{}}

-In the next set of experiments, we demonstrate that \systemname{}, which generates production-like workloads, can reveal important effects of system optimizations that traditional benchmarks cannot.
-In particular, to demonstrate this ability of \systemname{}, we focus on how \systemname{} can reveal the effectiveness of various forms of caching that have been recently introduced in cloud data warehouses.
-However, we believe that \systemname{} can provide insights into many other optimizations and serve as a guide for research on which optimizations are effective and which are not.
+In the next set of experiments, we show that \systemname{}, which generates production-like workloads, can reveal important effects of system optimizations that traditional benchmarks cannot.
+In particular, to demonstrate this ability, we focus on how \systemname{} reveals the effectiveness of various forms of caching recently introduced in cloud data warehouses.
+However, we believe that \systemname{} can also provide insights into many other optimizations and guide research on which optimizations are effective and which are not.

-\textbf{Traditional benchmarks fail to expose caching opportunities.} \Cref{fig:cache_speedups} reveals a critical limitation of traditional benchmarks for evaluating the effects of caching: when executed on the round-robin baseline derived from JOB and CEB, all four evaluated systems exhibit negligible result caching speedups ($\leq$1.08$\times$) --- almost no speedup due to caching.
-This occurs because traditional benchmarks lack realistic query repetition patterns and temporal correlation.
-I.e., queries arrive in deterministic round-robin order with no bursts or idle periods, and DML operations appear uniformly across tables in static patterns.
+\textbf{Traditional benchmarks fail to expose caching opportunities.} \Cref{fig:cache_speedups} reveals a critical limitation of traditional benchmarks for evaluating the effects of caching: when executed on the round-robin baseline derived from JOB and CEB, all four systems show negligible result caching speedups ($\leq$1.08$\times$) --- almost no benefit from caching.
+This is because traditional benchmarks lack realistic query repetition patterns and temporal correlation.
+Queries arrive in deterministic round-robin order without bursts or idle periods, and DML operations appear uniformly across tables in static patterns.
 Based solely on these results, one might conclude that result caching provides minimal benefit and is not worth implementing.

-However, existing benchmarks fail to capture realistic arrival and repetition patterns.
-Different from traditional benchmarks, workloads generated by \systemname{} reveal substantial caching opportunities that traditional benchmarks completely miss.
-The generation-based approach, which closest fits the original trace's statistical properties as demonstrated in the previous section (cf. \Cref{subsec:synthesis_quality}), yields speedups due to caching ranging from 1.10$\times$ to 2.00$\times$ across systems.
-These moderate but realistic improvements reflect the repetition rates and read-write interleaving patterns observed in production traces, where caching opportunities exist but are limited by frequent invalidations due to writes.
+However, existing benchmarks fail to capture realistic arrival and repetition behavior. \rev{Unlike} traditional benchmarks, workloads generated by \systemname{} reveal substantial caching opportunities that traditional benchmarks \rev{entirely} miss.
+The generation-based approach, which \rev{most closely matches} the original trace's statistical properties (cf. \Cref{subsec:synthesis_quality}), yields speedups due to caching ranging from 1.10$\times$ to 2.00$\times$ across systems.
+These moderate but realistic improvements reflect the repetition rates and read-write interleaving observed in production traces, where caching opportunities exist but are limited by frequent invalidation due to writes.